SwitchctiwS/dotfiles/README.md

 # dotfiles
-Different config files depending on the system
+Place for all my config files they don't get lost in the Ether